dbgate/dbgate.github.io/content/features/dbcompare.md

 You could also deploy changes from source ta target database.

 ### Database compare options
-- Ignore case or schemae name
+- Ignore case or schema name
 - Disable drop tables/columns/views.
 When the object is missing, you could ignore this (the safest variant) or mark object as deleted (eg. rename deleted column "Fax" to "_deleted_Fax")
 - Ignore foreign key actions
 - Ignore data types